mozilla/mozbase-deprecated/docs/index.rst

 of breed automation code into mozbase.

 The documentation for mozbase is organized by category, then by module.
-Figure out what you want to do, and dive in!
+Figure out what you want to do then dive in!

 .. toctree::
    :maxdepth: 2